Juvenile Polyposis Syndrome (BMPR1A) Sequencing and Deletion/Duplication (INACTIVE as of 11/15/21)

-Diagnostic testing for juvenile polyposis syndrome.
-Predictive testing for juvenile polyposis syndrome.
+Diagnostic and predictive testing for juvenile polyposis syndrome.

 Characteristics: Multiple juvenile (hamartomatous) polyps in the stomach, small intestine, colon, and rectum.
 Risk for colon cancer is 20 percent by age 35 and 70 percent by age 60.

 Incidence: 1 in 16,000 to 100,000 individuals.

 Penetrance: Greater than 90 percent for polyp development.